-Upon entering the park and going down its many steps, visitors can explore an expansive cave system including three different freshwater cave pools/cenotes (or the three “eyes” which gives the park its name).
+Upon entering the park and going down its many steps, visitors can explore an expansive cave system including three different freshwater cave pools/cenotes (or the three “eyes” which give the park its name).
 The first eye is “Aguas Azufradas”, discovered in 1916, followed by the famous “La Nevera”, for its cooler temperature.
 A little further on is the third eye “Las Damas” or “Lago de las Mujeres.”
 In addition to these three “eyes” is a fourth “Los Zaramagullones” which can be seen from above if you walk towards the end of the park or, more recently, visitors can now reach it by boat.

 Before going downstairs visitors can take a little walk around the fourth eye from above enjoying the lush and calm greenness.

 Fun fact: Popular movies such as Tarzan and Jurassic Park have been filmed in Los Zaramagullones (4th eye)!
 Source.

 Preparing to Visit the Three Eyes Caves